 FlowForce Server and RaptorXML server are available for a fully-functional free 30-day trial at the server products download page.
 The FlowForce Server installer conveniently includes options to install the Altova LicenseServer, MapForce Server, StyleVisionServer, and RaptorXML Server.

 FlowForce Server and MapForce Server

-Altova MapForce Server is based on the built-in data transformation engine developed for MapForce and performs data transformations for any combination of XML, database, flat file, EDI, Excel, XBRL, and/or Web service using preprocessed and optimized data mappings stored in MapForce Server Execution files.
+Altova MapForce Server is based on the built-in data transformation engine developed for MapForce and performs data transformations for any combination of XML, database, EDI, XBRL, flat file, Excel, JSON, and/or Web service using preprocessed and optimized data mappings stored in MapForce Server Execution files.
 When MapForce Server operates under the management of FlowForce Server, data mappings can be executed as FlowForce Server job steps.